-That's where evaluating an employee performance appraisal comes in.
-It's a necessity that helps you to measure the returns your business gets in exchange for the salary it pays workers.
+That’s where evaluating an employee performance appraisal like 360-degree feedback comes in.
+It helps you measure the returns your business gets in exchange for the salary it pays workers.
 Performance evaluation is an effective practice that is used to determine how an employee or an organization is faring.
 By providing feedback to staff members, you encourage them to improve themselves.

 What Is 360-Degree Feedback?